cappuccino/acorn/README.md

 - Preprocessor directives may not be used within macro arguments.

 - The only predefined macro is `__OBJJ__`.
 If the `objj` option is `true`, this macro is defined with the value `1`.
 If `objj` is `false`, the macro is undefined.

+- If you use regular expression literals in a macro, to be safe you should enclose them in parentheses to be sure they are parsed as regular expressions.
+This is due to an ambiguity in the ECMAScript grammar.
+For example, you would do this:

+    ```objj
+    #define isFoo(arg)  (/foo/).test(arg)

+    if (isFoo("bar"))
+    ```

 ## Errors